 Heat-apportioning can be altered using the keypad in the password protected Installer input section.
 For instance if Baseboards (set up with Outdoor Reset as Load 3) are not providing the desired heat, the on-time of the baseboards can be increased by increasing the Prioritization value relative to the other declared channels (e.g. moving the Load 3 preset value from 50 to 60 or reducing another load's value).
-Temperature targets for the under-served load could also be raised in this example.
-The basic function is that the the difference between settings equals the run time (in minutes, for the initial cycle) of the higher load setting before switch-over to the simultaneously calling load, e.g. DHW with priority set to 80 will run for approx. 35 min. before switching to a clashing load set with priority 45.
-Following such initial cycle, the clashing loads will switch back and forth after further 10 min. intervals pending satisfaction of one or both loads.

-To cause repeated unequal run times (for example, constant 35 vs 5 min. runs) it is necessary to integrate an external load removing relay or timer on one of the heat calls (contact the Factory for details).
+Temperature targets for the underserved load could also be raised in this example.
+For absolute priority, move the Load setting above 90.
+This will eliminate Load switching.
 Do not set each load to the top value, and it is generally better to avoid equal ratings.
 Note: the priority scale values do not need to add up to 100 - they are relative only to each other.